(From Kolbe and Kramer, Planning Seafood Freezing)2001

 Lack of steady state

 Sometimes you're trying to catch the temperature of a product that you just pulled from the freezer.
 The sensor's time-constant will affect your accuracy, as described above.
 But you'll also need to think about the non-steady temperature of the product itself.
 When the just-frozen product is exposed to the warm air in the process room, it will begin to warm.
-Blocks could warm up at the rate of 1 oF every minute or two.
+Blocks could warm up at the rate of 1 degree F every minute or two.
 Smaller products such as fillets or crab sections will heat up much faster.
-We've measured core temperature of small fillets which increased 25 oF within 10 minutes of leaving a spiral freezer.
+We've measured the core temperature of small fillets which increased 25 degrees F within 10 minutes of leaving a spiral freezer.

 6. Radiation

-Although not a problem when measuring freeze times of a product, heat loss by radiation often affects accuracy of air temperature readings.
+Although not a problem when measuring freeze times of a product, heat loss by radiation often affects the accuracy of air temperature readings.
 You'd like to think that a probe held in the air will take on the temperature of the air and so record it correctly.
-But if that probe is able to "see" a colder nearby surface, it will lose heat to that surface by radiation heat transfer.
+But if that probe can "see" a colder nearby surface, it will lose heat to that surface by radiation heat transfer.
 This relates to the sensation of your hand next to a window on a cold winter night.
-It feels cold because it loses heat to the night by radiation through the window.
+It feels cold because it loses heat at night by radiation through the window.
 The result for our probe, in this example, is an erroneously low air temperature reading.
 The solution to this problem is to use a radiation shield - a small cover around the probe that will block off the "line-of-sight", but still allow the air to circulate freely.

 REFERENCES